 Pressbooks has a H5P plugin that allows authors to create rich interactive content within the platform.
 H5P has a wide range of content types, which can be found on their website.
 Additionally, H5P maintains a list of each content type's accessibility status measured against WCAG 2.0 AA standards.
 Below are examples of content that can be embedded in Pressbooks.

 In June 2018, Mavs Open Press published our first OER.
 Creating Online Learning Experiences: A Brief Guide to Online Courses, from Small and Private to Massive and Open was a collaborative project led by Dr. Matt Crosslin of UTA's LINK Research Lab.
-Learn more about the book on the Libraries' IRIS blog.
+A print option is available at cost through Lulu.com.

 Authors may request creation of their own Pressbooks site with a unique URL.
 Sites should be requested only after the project name has been finalized, as the URL cannot be changed once it has been created.
 Authors are encouraged to build resources in the Mavs Open Press Sandbox in the interim and then clone the content from the Sandbox to the project site after the project name is finalized.
 Please note that all resources supported by Mavs Open Press must be openly licensed, allowing for downstream users to remix and reuse the content.